lbdyck/zinstall/README.md

 **zinstall.rex** is a generic installation utility for ZIGI managed repositories that are cloned to a site that does not have ZIGI installed.

+## Suggested Use

+It is suggested that the zinstall.rex and the ZGSTAT.EXEC to included in all ZIGI managed distributions as a way to allow non-ZIGI sites to install the package.

+## Usage

 To use zinstall.rex, which should be installed in the base directory of the Git repository, issue the command ./zinstall.rex from the OMVS command prompt while in the Git repository directory.